openid/openid4vp_ble/main.md

 (4) Wallet sends Presentation Response to the Verifier with Verifiable Presntation(s).
 (5) Verifier and the Wallet close connection.

+# Connection Set up

+First, Verifier and the Wallet need to establish the connection.
+This specification defines two mechanisms to do so: QR code displayed by the Verifier and BLE Advertisement initiated by the Verifier.

-## Estabilishing Connection using BLE Advertisement
+## Estabilishing Connection using BLE Advertisement {#connection-ble}

 This section describes how Verifier and the Wallet can establish connection by Verifier initiating BLE Advertisement.
 This mechanism can be used by the Verifiers when the use-case does not allow the End-Users to scan a QR code displayed on the Verifier's device, for example to ensure the safety of the Verifier.